NTRP Overview

 Each year, the USTA publishes year-end NTRP Ratings around December 1.
 This year, will be published on Dec 3, 2024.

 Questions about ratings or appeals will only be handled via email.
+Most NTRP questions are answered in the FAQs.

 Note About Alternate Websites